 6. Thawing of Tensions

-Subsequently, various initiatives aimed at detente, or the easing of tensions, were undertaken by both superpowers in the following years, leading to improved relations and eventually culminating in the end of the Cold War.
+Afterwards, different actions that pursued detente or the relaxation of tension were made by both superpowers in those following years and it resulted in the resolution of the Cold War.

 Conclusion